newhuo-tech/newhuo_Python/README.md

-# Huobi Python SDK v2
+# New Huo Python SDK v2

-This is Huobi Python SDK v2, you can import to your python project and use this SDK to query all market data, trading and manage your account.
+This is New Huo Python SDK v2, you can import to your python project and use this SDK to query all market data, trading and manage your account.
 The SDK supports RESTful API invoking, and concurrently subscribing the market, account and order update from the Websocket connection.

 If you already use SDK v1, it is strongly suggested migrate to v2 as we refactor the implementation to make it simpler and easy to maintain.
 We will stop the maintenance of v1 in the near future.
 Please refer to the instruction on how to migrate v1 to v2 in section [Migrate from v1](#Migrate-from-v1)